fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_27.jpg)

-Figure 7.27: Searching for a string using the re module
+Caption: Searching for a string using the re module

 The `re.search()` function finds matches anywhere in the
 string: if it doesn\'t find any matches, it will return